CSCfi/docker-introduction/_episodes/05-creating-container-images.md

 So far, we have merely run containers that run once and exit, and send little or no output to stdout.
 But what if we like to monitor the logs of a container running as a service?

-Let's run a container from the `busybox` image in the background ("-d" option ), that echoes a simple message to stdout:
+Let's run a container from the `centos` image in the background ("-d" option ), that echoes a simple message to stdout:

 {: .language-bash}
 ~~~
-$ docker run -d --name loop-guru -d centos sh -c "while true; do $(echo date); sleep 1; done"
+$ docker run -d --name loop-guru centos sh -c "while true; do $(echo date); sleep 1; done"
 ~~~

 We named this container "loop-guru" (the `--name` option), and that makes it easier to follow its logs.
 Check that it's running with `docker ps` and follow its logs: